aappleby/hancho/README.md

 ## Updates

+ - 2024-03-07 - Tests should run on Windows now.
+Added a Windows build example.
+Promises are now valid as inputs to any template.
  - 2024-03-04 - Cleaned up pylint & formatting issues in hancho.py and test.py.
 Hancho.py is now over 500 lines if you include whitespace and comments :D.
  - 2024-03-04 - Unrecognized '--key=value' command line flags are now merged into the global config object.
 This allows you to do things like "hancho.py --build_dir=some/other/dir" which could be annoying otherwise.
  - 2024-03-02 - Initial release.
 Some test cases yet to be written.